Waste Management, Inc.

 Dividends Summary

-- Waste Management, Inc. has issued 106 dividend payments over the past 21 years
+- Consistent Payer: Waste Management, Inc. has rewarded shareholders with 108 dividend payments over the past 22 years.

 Company News